Inpatient vs Outpatient drug rehab

 6. Continuity of Care:

-The choice between inpatient and outpatient OUD therapy should be made based on a thorough assessment of an individual’s unique needs, the severity of their addiction, and the level of support required.
-A combination of both settings or transitioning between them may also be considered in certain cases for a comprehensive and personalized approach to OUD therapy.
+Choosing between inpatient and outpatient therapy should depend on a thorough evaluation of an individual’s unique needs, the severity of their addiction, and the level of support required.
+For some individuals, a combination of both inpatient and outpatient care at different stages of recovery may provide the most comprehensive approach.

 Disadvantages of Inpatient OUD Therapy: